 In this schedule the organism is rewarded for a response made only after a set interval of time.
 E.g. Every 3 minutes or every 5 minutes.

-How many times he as given correct response during this fixed interval of time does not matter, it is only at the expiry of the fixed interval that he is presented with some reinforcement.
+How many times he has given correct response during this fixed interval of time does not matter, it is only at the expiry of the fixed interval that he is presented with some reinforcement.

-IMPLICATION OF THE THEORY OF OPERANT CONDITIONING :
+IMPLICATION OF THE THEORY OF OPERANT CONDITIONING:

-1. A response or behavior is not necessarily depended upon a specific known stimulus.
-It is more correct to think that a behavior or response is depended upon its consequences.
-Therefore, the learning or training process and environment must be so designed as to create the minimum frustration and the maximum satisfaction in a learner to provide him with proper reinforcement for the desired training or learning.

-2. The principle of operant conditioning may be successfully applied in behavior modification.
-We have to find something which is rewarding for the individual whose behavior we wish to modify, wait until the desired behavior occurs and immediately reward him when it does.
-Proceeding in this manner, we can induce the individual to learn the desired behaviour.

-3. The development of human being personality can be successfully manipulated through operant conditioning.
+- 1. A response or behaviour is not necessarily depended upon a specific known stimulus.
+It is more correct to think that a behaviour or response is depended upon its consequences.
+Therefore, the learning or training process and environment must be so designed as to create the minimum frustration and the maximum satisfaction in a learner to provide him with proper reinforcement for the desired training or learning. - 2.
+The principle of operant conditioning may be successfully applied in behaviour modification.
+We have to find something which is rewarding for the individual whose behaviour we wish to modify, wait until the desired behaviour occurs and immediately reward him when it does.
+Proceeding in this manner, we can induce the individual to learn the desired behaviour. - 3.
+The development of human being personality can be successfully manipulated through operant conditioning.
 According to Skinner we are what we have been rewarded for being.
-What we call personality is nothing more than consistent behavior patterns that summarize our reinforcement history.
-We learn to speak English for example because we have been rewarded for approximating the sound of the English language in our early home environment.

-4. The theory of operant conditioning does not attribute motivation to internal process within the organism.
-It takes for granted the consequences of that behavior.

-5. Operant conditioning emphasizes the importance of schedule in the process of reinforcement of behavior.
-In trying to impart or teach a particular behaviour, therefore, great care should be taken for the proper planning of the schedule of reinforcement.

-6. The theory advocated the avoidance of punishment for unlearning the undesirable behavior and for shaping the desirable behavior.
+What we call personality is nothing more than consistent behaviour patterns that summerize our reinforcement history.
+We learn to speak English for example because we have been rewarded for approximating the sound of the English language in our early home environment. - 4.
+The theory of operant conditioning does not attribute motivation to internal process within the organism.
+It takes for granted the consequences of that behaviour. - 5.
+Operant conditioning emphasizes the importance of schedule in the process of reinforcement of behaviour.
+In trying to impart or teach a particular behaviour, therefore, great care should be taken for the proper planning of the schedule of reinforcement. - 6.
+The theory advocated the avoidance of punishment for unlearning the undesirable behaviour and for shaping the desirable behaviour.
 Punishment proves ineffective in the long run.
-Operant conditioning experiment suggested ppropriate alternative to punishment, in the form of rewarding appropriate behavior and ignoring inappropriate behavior, for its gradual extinction.

-7. In this most effective application, the theory of operant conditioning has contributed a lot to the development of teaching machines and programmed learning.
-The theory of operant conditioning has shown that learning proceeds most effectively if;

-a) The learning material is so designed that it produces fewer chances for failure and more opportunities for success
+Operant conditioning experiment suggested appropriate alternative to punishment, in the form of rewarding appropriate behaviour and ignoring inappropriate behaviour, for its gradual extinction. - 7.
+In this most effective application, the theory of operant conditioning has contributed a lot to the development of teaching machines and programmed learning.
+The theory of operant conditioning has shown that learning proceeds most effectively if; - a) The learning material is so designed that it produces fewer chances for failure and more opportunities for success

-Designed a special apparatus known as a Skinner's Box.
-It was modified form of the puzzle box used by Thorndike for his experiments with cats.
-The darkened sound proof box has a grid floor, a system of light or sound produced at a time of delivery of a pellet of food in the food cup, a lever and a food cup.
-It is arranged so that when a rat presses the lever, the feeder mechanism is activated, a light or a special sound is produced and a small pellet of food is released into the food cup.
-For recording the observations of the experiments, the lever is connected to a recording system which produces a graphical plotting of the number of lever press against the length of time the rat is in the box.
-In one of his experiment, Skinner placed a hungry rat in the above described box.
-In this experiment, pressure on the bar in a certain way by the rat could result in the production of a click and emergence of a food pellet.
-The click sound acted as a signal to the rat that if it were to respond by going to the food cup, it would be rewarded.
-The lever pressing response having been rewarded, the rat repeated it and was again rewarded which further increased the probability of the repetition of the lever pressing response and so it continued.
-In this way, ultimately the rat learned to press the lever as desired by the experimenter.
-With the help of such experiments, Skinner put forward his theory of operant conditioning for learning not only the simple responses like pressing of the lever but also for learning the most difficult and complex series of responses.

--.
-Explain contribution of Skinner operant conditioning Theory of Learning.

--Describe Pavlov'slearning theory

-- Explain the implications of both classical conditioning and Operant Conditioning theory

--Explain Gagne theory.

-3.7.FURTHER READING

-DandpaniS.(2006) A text book advanced educational psychology: Banglore ,Anmol publication private limited kundu C.L., Tutoo D.N (2004), Educational psychology, New Delhi, sterling publishers private limited.

-Khan M.A.(2007), Fundamentals of educational psychology, Himalaya publishing House.

-Mangal S.K.
-(2002), Advanced Educational Psychology, NewDelhi, prentice-Hall of India private ltd.

-Nanda S.K.,(2008),Philosophical And Sociological Foundations Of Education, Delhi, Doaba Book House.

-Nayak N.K. & Rao V.K.
-(2004) Educational psychology, New Delhi, APH Publishing Corporation.

-walia J.S.
-(2002), Foundation Of Education Psychology, Jalandhar: Paul publishers.

-UNIT --04

-BANDURA'S OBSERVATIONAL AND HULL'S REINFORCEMENT THEORY
+1.3 BANDURA'S OBSERVATIONAL LEARNING

-4.1.Learning Objectives

-4.3.
-Bandera's observational learning

-4.4.
-Hull's reinforcement theory :-

-- Hull's postulates :-

-- Generalised habit strength and generalised reaction potential

-- Actual response :

-- Inferring reaction potential :-

-- Limitations of Hull's Theory

-- Educational significance : -

-- 4.6.
-Unit End Exercise - 4.7.
-Further Reading

-- 1. Know Hull's Reinforcement Theory.

-- 2. Explain Bruner's Discovery learning.

-- 3. Educational implication above learning theories.

-- 4. Understand meaning of transfer of learning and its theories.

-- 5. Know motivation and learning.
+A person learns through observation.
+A students observes others behaviour (elders, teachers, people around him) and learns through the observation.
+Allbert Bandura appreciates the role of such observation in learning.
+He is called a social psychologist.
+The cognitive psychologist -who appreciate the role of observation in learning are termed as social psychologist and termed the theory of learning they propagate is known as the social learning theory.

+Introducing his theory Bandura( Lewin - 1978 ) writes "we do not blindly respond to environmental stimuli rather we pick and choose from many environment options, basing our decisions on our own insights and experiences.
+This we do through observational learning or learning through indirect experiences is the base of social learning theory.